top of page

 8. Understand What’s NOT Included

 The biggest source of frustration in facility management is unclear expectations.
+Ask for confirmation about:

 • Deep cleaning